1138programming/1138programming.github.io/docs/_articles/programming/bluetooth.md

 - A `bool`, ***reportedSuccess***, which is true (or false) based on whether getting the data succeded.
 Note that calling this before calling `.get()` ***WILL*** cause undefined behaviour.
 - a `function`, ***isReady()***, which, when in async mode, tells you if the funcion has finished.
 If the function was called using the deferred option, this will always return true.

 So, what is this `std::future` thing, and why do I keep taling about the `.get()` function?
 Well, std::future is a class that allows you to call a function, and possibly have it run in the background
 <sup>(if you use the async calltype)</sup>
 , where you can then use the `.get()` function to actually get the result later.
 So in our bluetooth code, the `.get()` function on ***data*** would return an `std::vector<char>`.
 The benefit of this is that we can have the option to have the bluetooth code run in the background (communicating to possibly multiple tablets at a time), while the frontend can continue working in the same way as it normally does, without it freezing up.
 We can also handle the data when it is convenient to us, rather than immediately.

 <h2 id="win-api">Windows API</h2>
 Though it has been the goal to keep things fairly surface-level to use, there are probably going to be things that you will need the Windows *Winsock* API for, especially if you need to edit anything about these two classes.
 When working with Winsock, the [documentation link](https://learn.microsoft.com/en-us/windows/win32/winsock/getting-started-with-winsock) (check the search bar on the left), and especially the [winsock error codes page](https://learn.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2) will be your friends.

 Our code is also fairly well commented, so you can try reading the comments on [our code](https://github.com/1138programming/QrCodesCPPTesting/blob/main/src/myincludes/bluetooth.hpp) if you get stuck.

-<p style="color:red">Note:</p> we put all of the Winsock bluetooth functions in the `bt` [namespace](https://www.geeksforgeeks.org/namespace-in-c/?ref=lbp), so prepend all the functions with `bt::`.
+!!
+We put all of the Winsock bluetooth functions in the `bt` [namespace](https://www.geeksforgeeks.org/namespace-in-c/?ref=lbp), so make sure to prepend all functions with `bt::`.

 GL!